 Shinjuku district – urban and shopping slice of the Japanese metropolis, whose intersections are actually the intersections of past, present, and future, and where obsessively polite and focused people chasing through each other.
-During the day, this is the business part, during the night – party maniac.
+During the day, this is the business part, during the night – a party maniac.

 Park Hotel, from the movie Lost in Translation, is located right in the heart of Shinjuku.
 From the 52nd floor, this hotel offers a remarkable view of Tokyo and Mount Fuji.

 Roppongi – the area of the museums.
-It offers a view on the Tokyo Tower, the symbol of Tokyo, around 333m high – a copy of the Eiffel Tower built a century after the original version.
+It offers a view of the Tokyo Tower, the symbol of Tokyo, around 333m high – a copy of the Eiffel Tower built a century after the original version.

 For decades, this is the epicenter of extreme Tokyo’s street fashion that still cherishes peculiar styles, but we certainly can not be encountering many Lolita girls.
-In this area you can find unique restaurants, cafes, gift shops and fashion boutiques.
+In this area, you can find unique restaurants, cafes, gift shops, and fashion boutiques.
 Many shops, the most diverse pancake shops, stands with fast food aimed at the fashion trends of these teenage girls and teenagers are lined up at the focal point of this place – in Takeshita Dori (Takeshita Street) and its streets that intersect.

 And not just that, this area is also known because the Meiji Jingu (Meiji Temple), one of the main temples of Tokyo, is located just next to it, in a large green oasis that is shared with the Yoyogi Koen-om (Yoyogi Park) as well.

-One of the biggest and most pleasant city parks, with its wide lawns, lakes and forest areas.
+One of the biggest and most pleasant city parks, with its wide lawns, lakes, and forest areas.
 As the Japanese people cherished the tradition of picnics and enjoying the arrival of spring, this place during spring days is full of groups of people sitting on the lawns with their picnic equipment, enjoying under the white treetops.